 Saint Benedict's Rule from St. Gall

 St. Gall (Switzerland) — Ca. 820

-Tracing the original Rule of St. Benedict from 516 AD: the most important copy of the most influential Christian religious rule in terms of textual history and fascinating letters from St. Benedict of Nursia
+In the footsteps of the original Rule of St. Benedict from 516: the most significant manuscript in terms of textual history of what is probably the most influential Christian monastic rule, and fascinating letters from St. Benedict of Nursia

 1. Benedict of Nursia (480–548) wrote a book of precepts for monks living under an abbot in 516

-2. Written in Montecassino Abbey, the codex also includes various letters written by Benedict
+2. Written in Montecassino Abbey, the autograph already included various letters from Benedict

+Saint Benedict's Rule from St. Gall